 #TargaFlorio

-The Targa Florio was one of the most legendary and demanding endurance races in motorsport history, held on public mountain roads in Sicily, near Palermo.
-It was founded in 1906 by Vincenzo Florio, a wealthy Sicilian entrepreneur, racing driver, and automobile enthusiast, who sought to establish Italy as a major force in international motorsport.
-Initially run on extensive circuits up to 148 km (92 mi) per lap, the race challenged drivers with narrow, winding roads, sharp elevation changes, and unpredictable weather conditions.
-Over time, the track length was reduced, and by the race’s final decades, it was confined to the 72-kilometer (45-mile) Piccolo Circuito delle Madonie, which required 11 laps, covering a total distance of nearly 800 km.
-Unlike traditional closed-circuit tracks, the Targa Florio took place on public roads, passing through villages, mountains, and rugged landscapes, making it one of the most technically challenging races ever devised.
-The Targa Florio became part of the World Sportscar Championship from 1955 to 1973, attracting leading manufacturers such as Ferrari, Porsche, Alfa Romeo, Maserati, Mercedes-Benz, Bugatti, and Lancia.
-The competition between Porsche and Ferrari in the 1960s and early 1970s was particularly fierce, with Porsche dominating the event, securing 11 overall victories between 1956 and 1973.
-Iconic cars such as the Porsche 908/3, the Ferrari 312PB, and the Alfa Romeo Tipo 33 were specifically developed for the unique demands of the circuit.
-Due to increasing safety concerns and the rising speeds of prototype cars, the race was deemed too dangerous for a world championship event.
-After 1973, it was downgraded to a national sports car race before being discontinued in 1977 following several fatal accidents.
-The Automobile Club of Palermo organized the event throughout its history.
-Despite its discontinuation as a competitive race, the Targa Florio name lives on through historic rally events and classic car tributes, ensuring its legacy remains a cornerstone of motorsport history.
-The event remains an enduring symbol of Italian racing passion, engineering innovation, and the sheer bravery required to master its treacherous roads.
+The Targa Florio was one of the most demanding and historic endurance races in motorsport, held on public mountain roads in Sicily, near Palermo.
+Founded in 1906 by Vincenzo Florio—an Italian industrialist and racing enthusiast—the event aimed to place Italy at the forefront of international motorsport.
+Initially run on circuits up to 148 km per lap, the race challenged drivers with narrow roads, steep elevation changes, and unpredictable weather.
+Over time, the course was shortened; in its final decades it was run on the 72 km Piccolo Circuito delle Madonie, with 11 laps totaling nearly 800 km.
+Unlike races on closed circuits, the Targa Florio wound through towns, mountain passes, and rural landscapes, placing extreme demands on both cars and drivers.
+From 1955 to 1973, it counted toward the World Sportscar Championship, attracting top manufacturers such as Ferrari, Porsche, Alfa Romeo, Maserati, and Mercedes-Benz.
+The rivalry between Porsche and Ferrari was especially intense in the 1960s and early '70s, with Porsche winning 11 times between 1956 and 1973.
+Cars like the Porsche 908/3, Ferrari 312PB, and Alfa Romeo Tipo 33 were designed specifically for the event’s unique terrain.
+By the mid-1970s, growing safety concerns and the increasing performance of prototype cars rendered the event unsuitable for international competition.
+After 1973, it became a national-level race and was eventually discontinued in 1977 following a series of fatal accidents.
+Organized throughout its history by the Automobile Club of Palermo, the Targa Florio endures today through historic rallies and commemorative events, preserving its legacy as a landmark in the history of road racing.

 https://targa-florio.it/